 It’s been approximately 2 years since we’ve seen the Penguin algorithm first introduced by Google, and we’ve been waiting with baited breath since that time for a new update.
 Fortunately, Google has recently announced a new update with Penguin now operating in real time and as part of the core algorithm.

 Back on May 12, Google updated its mobile-friendly algorithm to benefit websites that were mobile-friendly on mobile search.
-In February, 2016, major changes were made to AdWords and ads appearing in the right-hand column were completely removed.
+In February, 2016, major changes were made to Google Ads and ads appearing in the right-hand column were completely removed.
 A lot of commercial searches instead showed 4-ad blocks at the top of the search pages.
 As a result, there was quite a shakeup of competitive keywords CTR for organic and paid results.

 Possum Algorithm Update